 Career Based Intervention (CBI) is a high school program designed to provide a successful educational experience for students that may struggle in the traditional classroom.
 The CBI program fits the schedule to the students' needs.
-The schedule provides the student with the required academic coursework needed to satisfy Hamilton Local graduation requirements and allows the student to work within the school day.
+CBI provides the student with the required academic coursework needed to satisfy Hamilton Local graduation requirements and allows the student to work within the school day.
 Attendance, accountability, and self-discipline are emphasized within the program, leading students to academic success while learning job skills.
-Each student is required to attend school on a daily basis.
 Students may be employed outside of the school day and if not, they are placed in a job within the school district throughout the school year.
-Upon successful completion of the course, students earn one credit for a Career Connections course and two credits for their work experience.
-Enrollment in the CBI program is a privilege.
+Upon successful completion of work, students can earn one credit, per semester for their work experience.
+Students in the CBI Program, must concurrently complete the CBI Related Course.

 Students may be removed from the program at any time for not abiding by the guidelines in the CBI Parent/Pupil Agreement, CBI Training Agreement, CBI Manual or at the discretion of the CBI coordinator and/or HLS administrators.